Lancaster’s Longhouse: Discovering Native American culture

 Our tour guide walked us to the longhouse, which is across a country road from the Hans Herr House.
 You cross a wooden bridge over a creek to the field where the longhouse sits.

-The guide began by explaining how a longhouse was built.
-And, while there were slight variations among each Eastern Woodlands Indian tribes, the longhouses shared similar characteristics.
+She explained that, while there were slight variations among each Eastern Woodlands Indian tribes, they all shared similar characteristics to the Lancaster longhouse.

 A “typical” longhouse was built to be 62 feet long, 20 feet wide and 20 feet high.

 We use chemicals today to treat any wood that comes in contact with soil to keep insects out.
-They knew to do it naturally.
+Native Americans knew to do it naturally.

 We use nails, screws and metal joist hangers to accomplish the same thing today.
 Of course, our structures are also built to last decades, not years.